What is a High Functioning Alcoholic?

 Table of Contents

-It’s incredibly easy for anyone to develop an alcohol use disorder (AUD) or become what is known as a “high functioning alcoholic” or “functional alcoholic.”
+It’s easier than people think to develop an alcohol use disorder (AUD) or become a high functioning alcoholic or functional alcoholic.

-Regular alcohol use, even when it teeters on abuse, is a socially accepted part of American life.
+Regular alcohol use, even when it wavers on abuse, is a socially accepted part of American life.

-Consider how many events people regularly attend that include alcohol, such as work conferences, holiday office parties, sporting events, and concerts.
+People regularly attend events that include alcohol, such as work conferences, holiday office parties, sporting events, and concerts.
 Add to that the many family or social gatherings that are centered around drinking.

 Excessive alcohol use or “heavy drinking” is considered to be 15 drinks or more a week for men and eight or more drinks a week for women, according to the Centers for Disease Control and Prevention (CDC).